HaoZhang-THU/HaoZhang-THU.github.io/_pages/about.md

 - Automotive/Energy: Scalable AI foundation for ADAS, EMS, and related systems

 # 🔥 News
+- *2025.10*: Our paper [Multi-Scale Reinforcement Learning of Dynamic Energy Controller for Connected Electrified Vehicles](https://ieeexplore.ieee.org/document/11215998) was published in IEEE Transactions on Intelligent Transportation Systems.
+- *2025.10*: I serve as an Associate Editor for the upcoming IEEE Intelligent Vehicles Symposium (IV 2026).
+I warmly welcome you to submit your papers to this exciting venue.
+- *2025.08*: Our paper [Optimal vehicle dynamics and powertrain control of carbon-free autonomous vehicles: Large language model assisted heterogeneous-agent learning](https://www.sciencedirect.com/science/article/pii/S0360544225044287?via%3Dihub) was published in Energy.
-- *2025.06*: Our paper [Bi-Level Transfer Learning for Lifelong-Intelligent Energy Management of Electric Vehicles](https://www.techrxiv.org/users/692350/articles/1233556-bi-level-transfer-learning-for-lifelong-intelligent-energy-management-of-electric-vehicles) was published in IEEE Transactions on Intelligent Transportation Systems.
+- *2025.06*: Our paper [Bi-Level Transfer Learning for Lifelong-Intelligent Energy Management of Electric Vehicles](https://ieeexplore.ieee.org/document/11034670) was published in IEEE Transactions on Intelligent Transportation Systems.
 - *2025.06*:&nbsp;🎉 I joined the Safe AI Lab as a Postdoctoral Researcher at CMU in the U.S.
 - *2025.01*: Our paper [Theory-Constrained Neural Network with Modular Interpretability for Fuel Cell Vehicle Modelling](https://ieeexplore.ieee.org/document/10852019) was published in IEEE Transactions on Vehicular Technology.
 - *2025.01*: Our paper [Ecological Electric Vehicle Platooning: An Adaptive Tube-Based Distributed Model Predictive Control Approach](https://ieeexplore.ieee.org/document/10530162) was published in IEEE Transactions on Transportation Electrification.